-To make a PPSR enquiry, you will only need to provide the chassis or Vehicle Identification Number (VIN).
-Note that there will be no provision for searching or registering an interest by plate or engine number on the PPS Register.
+To make a PPSR enquiry, you need to provide the chassis or Vehicle Identification Number (VIN).
+A search cannot be done by plate or engine number.

 PPSR can tell you whether a vehicle, boat or farm machinery has money owing on it (encumbered) before making a purchase.
-This is important because a third party (e.g. a bank or finance company) may be able to repossess the vehicle you have purchased due to an encumbrance.
+This is important because a third party (e.g. a bank or finance company) may be able to repossess the vehicle you have purchased.

 |Personal Property Securities Register (PPSR)

 Timely reporting of hazards from the community may represent vital information to identify weaknesses in the bicycle network and enable future improvement.